sabeechen/hassio-google-drive-backup/README.md

 ### Will this ever upload to Dropbox/OnDrive/FTP/SMB/MyFavoriteProtocol?

-Most likely no. I started this project to solve a specific problem I had, storing snapshots in a redundant cloud provider without having to write a bunch of buggy logic and automations.
+Most likely no. I started this project to solve a specific problem I had, storing backups in a redundant cloud provider without having to write a bunch of buggy logic and automations.
 It might seem like a small change to make this work with another cloud provider, but trust me.
 I wrote this version of it, and it's not a simple change.
 I don't have the time to do it.

 ### But Google reads my emails!

 Maybe.
-You can encrypt your snapshots by giving a password in the add-on's options.
+You can encrypt your backups by giving a password in the add-on's options.

 ### Does this store any personal information?